 Let’s get started.

-Here is the command to create a laravel project-
+Open terminal and run this command to create a laravel project.

 $ php artisan serve

 Assuming laravel already installed inside your system.

 The duration of inactivity after which a user’s session on a computer system, website, or application is automatically terminated is referred to as the session timeout.
 When a person interacts with a system (for example, by login into a website), a session is formed to keep their state and allow them to perform tasks without having to re-authenticate.

 However, sessions are frequently scheduled to expire after a particular period of inactivity for security concerns.
 This helps to prevent unauthorised access and keeps critical information safe.
 When a session timeout occurs, the user must normally log back in to resume their actions.